The Golden Eagles took a pair of tough road losses as it fell to Kentucky 9-0 in five innings and 4-3 in 10 innings.

 Tech opened the doubleheader with a 9-0 loss in five innings.
 UK's Lauren Cumbess won her fifth game of the season, while Harke took the loss, giving up a two runs in as many innings.

-At the plate, Tech managed just three hits off the bats of Christian, Chanelle Spalding
+At the plate, Tech managed just three hits off the bats of Christian, Chanelle Spalding and Schmidt.

 Tech (16-21, 7-11 OVC) continues its road trip Wednesday, as it takes on Jacksonville State in a conference doubleheader beginning at 3 p.m.